pywugate/DetectRS_OMETIFF/README.md

 Although they are wonderful apps with friendly GUI, mouse-moving and clicking are time-consuming.

 ## What can DETECTRS_OMETIFF do?
 DETECTRS_OMETIFF can read X,Y,Z,T,C value from OME.TIFF and separate single-/multi- Z/T/C images into individual Z file(s).

+It means if you make MATLAB do the bulk conversion of multiple files for you, you earn much coffee time.

 (But if the order is not in standard OME ZTC order, I don't promise that ^^.)